astronomer/docs/software/custom-image-registry.md

 - Helm.
 - kubectl.
-- A custom Docker image registry.
+- A custom container image registry.
 - A process for building and pushing your Astro projects as images to your custom registry.

 ## Setup